2019 BK Häcken season

 The 2019 BK Häcken season is BK Häcken's 79th season of existence, and its 19th season competing in the Allsvenskan, the top tier of football in Sweden.
 The club has been a fixture in the Allsvenskan each season since 2009.
-In addition to the 2019 Allsvenskan, BK Häcken will compete in the Svenska Cupen, and the UEFA Europa League.
+In addition to the 2019 Allsvenskan, BK Häcken competed in the Svenska Cupen, and the UEFA Europa League.

 Transfers and loans

 From January 1, 2019.
 Arrivals include players returning from loans.
 Departures include players out on loan.